mauriaristi/otilib/README.md

 This will compile the library and link to the required dependencies.

-NOTE: If this is your first time compiling the library, you should run the following command after the library is compiled:
+**NOTE**: If this is your first time compiling the library, you should run the following command after the library is compiled:

 ```
 make gendata